gatagat/yatamana/README.md

 ===================================

 Yatamana simplifies submitting tasks to (HPC) clusters in a cluster-agnostic way.
-As of now there is an initial support for Sun Grid Engine and Slurm.
+As of now, it supports Sun Grid Engine, Slurm, and local execution.

-In the future, local Celery local blocking execution will be added.
+Local execution is not parallelized and can be used for debugging.
+The plan is to add execution using Celery in the future.

 Usage